Discovering...

 Good: Strong, distinct aroma that is immediately recognizable.
 Fresh spices smell potent even at arm length.

 Bad: Faded, dull, or washed-out colors.
-Brownish paprika or pale turmeric has lost potency and flavor.
+Brownish paprika or pale turmeric has lost potency.

 Bad: Gritty, sandy texture may indicate fillers like flour or sawdust.
-Clumps suggest moisture damage and potential mold.
+Clumps suggest moisture damage.

 Good: A tiny pinch should deliver immediate, clear flavor.
-Cumin tastes earthy and warm; paprika is mildly sweet.
+Cumin tastes earthy; paprika is mildly sweet.

-Good: Established spice shops in the medina, labeled bags with weights, merchants who encourage tasting before purchase.
+Good: Established spice shops in the medina, labeled bags with weights, merchants who encourage tasting.

-Bad: Plastic bags with no labels, vendors who refuse to let you smell or taste, pre-packaged tourist bundles near bus stops.
+Bad: Plastic bags with no labels, vendors who refuse to let you smell or taste, pre-packaged tourist bundles.

 Good: Deep crimson threads with orange tips, releases color slowly in warm water over 10 minutes, threads stay intact.

-Bad: Uniform color, releases color instantly (dye), dissolves in water, smells of nothing.
+Bad: Uniform color, releases color instantly (dye), dissolves in water.
 Often dyed safflower or corn silk.

 Fair prices vary by where you buy.
 Local souks offer the best value for those who know how to bargain.